What is Colvera?

 When to Use Colvera

-Colvera is intended to be used after primary resection and therapy to monitor patients for CRC recurrence.
-Colvera is designed to fit into the usual monitoring protocol, and can be ordered and performed at the same time as CEA.
+Colvera is intended to be used after primary resection and therapy to monitor patients for recurrent colorectal cancer.
+Colvera is designed to fit into the usual monitoring schedule, and can be ordered and performed at the same time as CEA.

-In a head to head study published in Cancer Medicine, Colvera detected twice the number of recurrent CRC cancers compared to CEA.
-Of 122 patients who were tested after completion of their initial therapy, 28 patients developed a recurrent CRC confirmed by CT Scan.
+In a head to head clinical study, Colvera detected twice the number of recurrent CRC cases compared to CEA.
+Of 122 patients who were tested after completion of their initial therapy, 28 patients developed recurrent disease confirmed by CT Scan.
 Colvera detected recurrence in 19 of the 28 patients compared to only 9 of 28 patients detected by CEA.1

 By using Colvera in combination with CEA, additional information will be provided that may help to more confidently monitor patients and possibly identify CRC recurrence before symptoms present and cancer has spread to other areas of the body.
-Colvera is not intended for screening.
+Colvera is not intended for screening at this time.

 “CEA is insufficiently sensitive to be used alone.
 It is therefore essential to augment CEA monitoring with another diagnostic modality in order to avoid missed cases.”2

 - Young G., Pedersen S, Mansfield S, et al. A cross sectional study comparing a blood test for methylated BCAT1 and IKZF1 tumor-derived DNA with CEA for detection of recurrent colorectal cancer.
 Cancer Medicine 2016; 5(10):2763-2772.